 Welcome.
 Thank you for visiting Buy Maryland Bonds.

 On July 24, 2013, Maryland sold $475.0 million in general obligation bonds in a competitive sale to institutional investors.
 In light of reduced retail demand for the State's bonds due to the current low interest rate environment, a retail component was not offered for this sale.
-The State Treasurer's office will reassess market conditions to determine if a retail component will be included in its next sale which is currently expected in July or August 2013.
+The State Treasurer's office will reassess market conditions to determine if a retail component will be included in its next sale which is currently expected in February or March 2014.

 Thank you again for learning about Maryland’s general obligation bonds.
 To learn about future sales, periodically visit this site.
 In addition, other Maryland bond issuers may offer bonds in the interim.
 To see prospective sales dates, there is a Maryland bond sale calendar you can access here.

 Continuing financial information for the State of Maryland general obligation bonds is available at http://www.treasurer.state.md.us/debtmanagement/continuing-disclosure.aspx and at http://emma.msrb.org, where market activity related to the bonds may also be found.
 General information on municipal bonds can be accessed at the Municipal Securities Rulemaking Board's Education Center, http://emma.msrb.org/EducationCenter/EducationCenter.aspx